jupyterhub/jupyter-rsession-proxy/README.md

 ### Specify root path

-If you want to use RStudio 1.4.x, you need to set the `RSESSION_PROXY_WWW_ROOT_PATH` environment variable which is passed to rserver as the value of `--www-root-path`.
-You should set this to `/rstudio/`.
+If you want to use RStudio 1.4.x, you need to set the `RSESSION_PROXY_RSTUDIO_1_4` environment variable.
+This adds additional parameters to the execution of rserver.

 ## Example